The Signification of the Poppy – Jacqueline Hammond

-An exhibition of paintings at Brighton’s Jubilee Library in 2008
+The Signification of the Poppy became an exhibition of paintings first shown at Brighton’s Jubilee Library in 2008.

-This series of nine works depicting the traditional landscape of poppy fields but with a contemporary edge, combine the beauty of flowers with the symbolic role of the poppy in association with war throughout history.
+If you love poppies you’ll love this series of paintings depicting the traditional landscape of poppy fields but with a contemporary edge, combine the beauty of flowers with the symbolic role of the poppy in association with war throughout history.
 As well as being a topical subject, the positioning of the art in a public space (Brighton’s Jubilee Library) rather than the confines of a hidden gallery seeks to include and draw in a wider audience to raise collective awareness and provoke thought.

 For 70 years the men who fought in the First World War were largely forgotten.
 It was not their heroism that became the predominant memory of that war but the waste of so many lives.
 Of the millions of British servicemen who fought in the First World War none of them remain to witness Remembrance Day today.

 “Will future generations commemorate let alone stop for a minute’s silence when these heroes are all gone?
 Our world is still ridden with war and suffering despite our historical consciousness supposedly moving forward.
 A core aim of the exhibition is to highlight Remembrance Day and serve as a reminder for avoidance of bloodshed in future.” – Jacqueline Hammond, 2008